 Food pairings would include scallops, swordfish, sole, mussels, clams, seafood salads and pasta, pork, chicken, both light and creamy pasty dishes, Asian chicken, pork, and noodle dishes, Asian vegetable salads, green salads, and mild and creamy cheeses.

 This is a blend of 60% Pecorino and 40% Malvasia.
-Aromas include honey, gardenia, white flowers, and a hint of spice.
-Flavors include honeydew melon, nectarine, and white peaches.
-There is a medium to full body, perfect balance along with a sense of elegance, and a refreshing full finish.
+Aromas include citrus blossoms, honeysuckle, white flowers, gardenia, rich yellow fruits, and hints of jasmine and lime zest.
+Flavors include pear, yellow applies, starfruit, passionfruit, Mirabelle plums, and hints of apricot.
+There is an elegant medium body, perfect balance and acidity, and a full refreshing finish.

 Cerasuolo d’Abruzzo is a cherry red dark rose made from Montepulciano d’Abruzzo grapes.
 Aromas include strawberries, ripe raspberries, and dark plums along with interesting hints of leather and tobacco.
 Flavors include cantaloupe, strawberries, Macintosh apples, and ripe watermelon.
 There is a medium body, perfect balance, mild acidity, and a fully saturated and memorable finish.